 - I. Applicants must: - A. Apply and be accepted to RSCC. - B. Submit high school transcripts or GED equivalent and transcripts of all previous college work to the Admissions Office. - C. Take the ACT exam (for student applicants under 21 years of age). - D. Complete Academic Development courses prior to the application deadline to the nursing program as determined by the requirements specified on page 25 of the RSCC catalog under "General Student Classifications." - E. Pass a pre-admission test. - II.
-In addition to requirements above, applicants must meet requirement A or B or C below. - A. Complete at least 12 hours of work from the general education requirements in the Nursing curriculum with a minimum 2.75 GPA.
+In addition to requirements above, applicants must meet requirement A or B or C below - A. Complete at least 12 hours of work from the general education requirements in the Nursing curriculum with a minimum 2.75 GPA.
 These hours must be completed prior to the application deadline (third Friday in January.)
-A "C" or better must be attained in each required science course. ◆ MATH 1130 or 1530 must be completed with a grade of "C" or better prior to being accepted into the program. - B. Students under 21 years of age must attain a composite score of 20 or above on the ACT battery. - C. Licensed Practical Nurses may be admitted by fulfilling the following: - 1.
+A "C" or better must be attained in each required science course. ◆ MATH 1130 or higher level MATH must be completed with a grade of "C" or better prior to the application deadline. - B. Students under 21 years of age must attain a composite score of 20 or above on the ACT battery.
+MATH 1130 or higher must be completed with a grade of "C" or better prior to application deadline. - C. Licensed Practical Nurses may be admitted by fulfilling the following: - 1.
 Meet requirements I. A, B, C, and D above. - Complete twelve (12) hours of general education courses from the nursing curriculum prior to registration for Nursing 109.
-BIOL 2010 and MATH 1130 or MATH 1530 must be completed with a grade of "C" or better as part of the 12 hours. - 3.
+BIOL 2010 and MATH 1130 or higher level MATH must be completed with a grade of "C" or better as part of the 12 hours. - 3.
 Graduate from state approved LPN program and have a current valid LPN license. - 4.
 Pass the NLN proficiency examination. - III.
 Only nursing courses which were completed within three years prior to applying for admission or readmission will be considered for transfer.
-Science courses more than five years old will not be considered. - IV.
+Science courses more than ten years old will not be considered. - IV.
 A mandatory orientation to the nursing program will be scheduled prior to the first day of classes.
 At this orientation students must submit: - A. A completed physical examination providing evidence of physical status necessary for practice in all areas of nursing care. - B. Proof of current CPR certification that includes one-person, two-person and infant and child CPR (Healthcare Provider).
 Students must submit a copy of certification. - C. Students who do not attend this orientation and submit physical examinations and proof of CPR certification by the first day of class will be dropped from the program. - V. Health: - A. Even though preliminary admission to the Nursing Program has been granted, a student will be required to undergo a physical exam/health verification before final admission to the program.
 Students will be required, during the course of the program to demonstrate their physical and/or emotional fitness to meet the essential requirements of the program.
 Such essential requirements include freedom from communicable diseases, the ability to perform certain tasks and suitable emotional fitness.
 Any appraisal measures used to determine such physical and/or emotional fitness will be in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Core performance standards for admission and progression which comply with the Americans with Disabilities Act of 1990 are available from the office of the Nursing Program.